JasonOP69/Discord-Proof-Gen/README.md

 ## Additional Informations
 General Informations:
-- If you find any malfunction, contact me.
+- If you find any malfunction, contact me. lk